steven-hill/Quotes/README.md

 - The app includes code to support different size classes, portrait and landscape orientation, and light, dark or system appearance.

 ### Currently working on
+- Improving the testability of the app.
 - Adding to and improving the unit tests.
 - Improving the accessibility experience.
 - Improving the structure, readability and reusability of some views.
-- Modifying PersistenceController to avoid using a singleton in order to improve testability of the persistence layer.

 ### Screenshots (showing light and dark mode on iPhone)